This week-in-view module delivers an international perspective on U.S. current affairs.

-Produced by the BBC Partner Production Hub, Global View on 2020 utilizes media insights from BBC Monitoring, and leverages access to 43 language services, local sources and an unrivaled understanding of the world's media.
+Produced by the BBC Partner Hub, Global View on 2020 utilizes media insights from BBC Monitoring, and leverages access to 43 language services, local sources and an unrivaled understanding of the world's media and social media.

 Program Feed Schedule

 If you have questions regarding managing your subscription or how to automate Global View on 2020, please contact APM's ICC at 651-290-1563 or via email at firstname.lastname@example.org.

 Rob Hugh-Jones is currently Editor of the BBC Partner Hub.
 Before that, he was Managing Editor of WNYC's The Takeaway, and Managing Editor of PRI's The World, produced with WGBH in Boston.
 Rob also served as The World's BBC bureau chief for several years.
 Rob completed his graduate studies at the University of Kentucky in Lexington, so his knowledge of the United States – and American radio audiences – runs deep.